Soon to graduate in June 2022 from the Ecole Nationale Supérieure d’Architecture de Grenoble, France

 Can you please share with us, what becoming the winner of the “Emerging Architect of the Year” prize means to you?

-Being the Emerging Architect of the year is a great honor for me.
+Being the Emerging Architect of the Year is a great honour for me.
 It is a way to signify that our work contributes to the community, inspires new users, and usable architectural concepts.
 It is also a satisfaction for me to see that projects that are deeply associated with nature have a word to share in the architectural ideation process.
-And , above all, it is an opportunity to be recognized and encouraged to work more towards building our society.
+And, above all, it is an opportunity to be recognized and encouraged to work more towards building our society.
 Because for me architecture is a second life.

 What are you working on now?
 When will you finish your studies?